bcgov/devhub-app-web/docs/siphon.md

     fileType // the pretty printed name of the file type if exists, .md => Markdown, .yml => YAML, .json => JSON name // the file name minus extension owner // owner of resource
+    parent {
-    parent // gatsby required attribute, this is null path // path to the resource
+        id // gatsby required attribute, this is normally null but in our case holds a reference to the devhubSiphonCollection id this node belongs too
+    }
+    path // path to the resource
     collection {
         name // name of the collection, this is directly related to the name attribute in the registry